udacity/machine-learning/projects/capstone/capstone_proposal.md

 ### Project Design

-I plan to approach the problem this way:
+I plan to divide the problem into these steps:

 #### Data preparation and exploratory analysis